healthbadge/episimmer/docs/userguide/diseasemodel.rst

         self.name='Stochastic SIR'

 We link the probability of interaction function and the optional list of probabilities in the p_infection function.
-Since we pass a list, we might as well use it.
+Since we pass a list, we shall use it.
 Thus, in line 21, we see the the first element of the list being used (Since there is only a single infectious state, we pass only a single value in the list).

 Then, we link the event functions with the set_event_contribution_fn() and set_event_receive_fn() functions.